neelchauhan/mpd-x/docs/mpd30.md

     Access-Request packet using the shared secret as the key.
 This should protect the RADIUS server against online dictionary attacks.
-    This is mandatory when using the EAP-RADIUS-Proxy and it\'s implicitly added to the request by Mpd.
+    This is mandatory when using the EAP-RADIUS-Proxy and it\'s implicitly added to the request by mpdx.

 **RADIUS internals**